Boulting brothers: Early life

 The twin brothers were born to Arthur Boulting and his wife Rosetta (Rose) née Bennett in Bray, Berkshire, England, on 21 December 1913.
 John was the elder by half an hour.
 John was named Joseph Edward John Boulting and Roy was named Alfred Fitzroy Clarence Boulting.
 Their elder brother Sydney Boulting became an actor and stage producer as Peter Cotes; he was the original director of The Mousetrap.
 A younger brother, Guy, died aged eight.

 Both twins were educated at Reading School, where they formed a film society.
 They were extras in Anthony Asquith's 1931 film Tell England while still at school.

 As a teenager, Roy emigrated to Canada, working for a while as a shop assistant, but also writing dialogue for at least one Canadian film.
 He worked his passage home aboard a cattle freighter in about 1933, working first in film sales before moving into film production as assistant director on a 1936 comedy quickie Apron Fools.
 The money he made on his passage home went to finance the brothers' first work, a short entitled Ripe Earth (1938), about the village of Thaxted, Essex, narrated by Leo Genn.

 From January to November 1937, John served on the Republican side in the Spanish Civil War as an ambulance driver with the Spanish Medical Aid Committee (not, as sometimes reported, with the International Brigades), where — according to Richard Attenborough — he was nearly captured.
 John also served with the British Film Unit as an officer in the Royal Air Force during the Second World War.
-Roy served as a captain in the British Army, first with a tank regiment for more than a year and then with the Army Film Unit, where made several short documentaries.
+Roy served as a captain in the British Army, first with a tank regiment for more than a year and then with the Army Film Unit, where he made several short documentaries.

 Careers

 The brothers constituted a producer-director team.
 For most of their careers one produced while the other directed, but the product remained essentially a 'Boulting Brothers film'.
-They were socialists, as John demonstrated with the International Brigades, and wanted all film, including comedies, to reflect the real world.
+They were socialists, as John demonstrated with his involvement in the Spanish Civil War (see above), and wanted all film, including comedies, to reflect the real world.